by Noam Gordon, Ms.C, LPC

 You need to make two decisions — the first one is to make a change.
 The second one is to carry out the change by taking an action.
 Pick up the phone, make the call and schedule an appointment with me.

 To begin the scheduling process, call Madison Psychiatric Associates at 608-274-0355 and press 2 to leave a voicemail for the Intake Coordinator.
-We listen to messages throughout the day and do our best to return calls within 24 hours.
+We listen to messages throughout the day and do our best to return calls within two to three business days.